 You should always run your list through an email verifier, like TheChecker, to make sure that your list is full of valid contacts.
-If they're badly written (like @hmail instead of @gmail) or have been deleted since they subscribed, they should be eliminated immediately.
+If they're poorly written (like @hmail instead of @gmail) or have been deleted since they subscribed, they should be eliminated immediately.
 That way, you don't have invalid emails that can negatively impact your campaign results.

 #2: Not checking your email content for spam

 You can get around this by using a spam checker before you send your campaign, which will give you a spam score to determine the likeliness that you’ll end up in the inbox rather than the junk folder.
 But there are a few guidelines that you should always obey:

-Using certain terminology, especially in all caps, like FREE in the subject line of an email.
+- Using certain terminology, especially in all caps, like FREE in the subject line of an email.
 There are tons of "spammy words" that you should avoid at all costs.
 Avoid sensationalism and you will be fine.

-Having too much image to text ratio, again violating what is considered to be "common speak".
+- Having too much image to text ratio, again violating what is considered to be "common speak".
 That's the easiest way to get into a spam folder, by the way!

 #3: Not using the right tool for the job

-You can use market leaders such as Hubspot, Mailchimp, RD and Leadlovers, all of them can be integrated to TheChecker through our API.
-They will handle many aspects for you that will totally be worth of the money spend, you will be able to stop worrying about sending too much too soon from a new IP address, as these would need to be "warmed up" over the period of at least a month, but these services will be able to deal with it way faster.
-Also, you can stop worrying about sending too fast from a particular domain - they have shared servers and comply with all the rules.
+You can use market leaders such as Hubspot, Mailchimp, RD and Leadlovers; all of them can be integrated to TheChecker through our API.
+They will handle many aspects for you that will be worth of the money spend, you will be able to stop worrying about sending too much too soon from a new IP address, as these would need to be "warmed up" over at least a month, but these services will be able to deal with it way faster.
+You can also stop worrying about sending too quickly from a particular domain - they have shared servers and comply with all the rules.